There are a few ways in react that you can disable a button. Let us look at some of the ways.

 Option 3.
 Use a conditional statement

-- Set a state to the disable prop
+- Set a state to the disable attribute

-- Button will enable or disable based on value of state
+- Button will enabled or disabled based on value of state

 class Data extends Component {